RossBencina/Fractorp/docs/implementing-tutorial/README.md

 4. [Default Initial Behavior (Convenience Feature)](04-default-behavior.cpp.md) *__NEW!__*

 Each part is writen as a stand-alone runnable C++ program, then automatically converted to markdown.
-Read the formatted markdown by clicking the links above, or load the `.cpp` source files in your favourite editor.
+Read the formatted version by clicking the links above, or load the `.cpp` source files in your favourite editor.

 Suggestions and patches are most welcome.
-I would love to receive feedback
+I would love to receive any and all feedback, for example:
-including:
  - Constructive criticism of the presentation (this is, as much as anything else, a writing excercise).
  - Suggestions on how to clarify, simplify or improve the writing and/or the C++ code.
  - Copy editing, including grammar and typos.

-Please use Git Hub's pull requests and issue tracker.
-If you'd like to discuss any aspect of this tutorial, feel free to open an issue.
+Please use GitHub's pull requests and issue tracker.
+If you'd like to discuss any aspect of this tutorial, please open an issue.
-You can also reach me on Twitter: @RossBencina.
+You can also reach me on Twitter: @RossBencina, and by email: rossb@audiomulch.com.

 ---